 - i. the reasons for the issue;

 - ii. the timetable;

-- iii. the terms of the issue (including information about agreements and any undertakings linked to the issue, details of any party that has underwritten the issue or undertaken to subscribe for shares, agreements and terms of any guarantees or undertakings, as well as information on the principles governing allotment);
+- iii. the terms of the issue (including information about agreements and any undertakings linked to the issue, details of any party that has underwritten the issue or undertaken to subscribe for shares, agreements and terms of any guarantees or undertakings, as well as information on the principles governing allotment and eventual over allocation);

 - iv. the new number of shares;

 - v. the new share capital;

-- vi. the expected capital contribution, and
+- vi. the expected capital contribution and distribution thereof in numbers or %,

-- vii. the cost of the issue.
+- vii. the cost of the issue,

+- viii. general meeting resolution when the issue was decided, alternatively board resolution and general meeting authorization, and

+- ix. advisor.